microsoft/playwright/docs/src/api/class-eventlist.md

 - returns: <[any]>

 Returns the first event that satisfies condition, if any.
 If no condition is given, returns the first accumulated event.
+If nothing matches, then the method will wait for a matching event to come.

 ```js
 page.events.console.track();